-Our Authorized capital stood at ₹ 2,040,000,000, divided into 204,000,000 Equity Shares, having a par value ₹ 10 per share.
-As of March 31, 2023, 182,835,369 Equity Shares were issued and fully paid.
+Our authorized share capital is \ref{thmu} 10,000,000,000,000,000, divided into 750,000,000 equity shares having a par value \ref{thmu} 10 per equity share and 250,000,000 preference shares having a par value \ref{thmu} 10 per preference share.
+As of March 31, 2024, 183,332,460 equity shares were issued and fully paid.
 There are no partly paid up shares.
-The equity shares are our only class of share capital.
-We have 6,972,978 options outstanding to purchase equity shares as of March 31, 2023.
+The equity shares and preference shares are our only class of authorized share capital.
+We have 6,329,187 options outstanding to purchase equity shares as of March 31, 2024.

-Some of the share capital, 43,304,717 shares, is represented by American Depository Shares issued by our Company in accordance with applicable laws and regulations.
+Some of the share capital, 43,801,808 shares, is represented by American Depository Shares issued by our Company in accordance with applicable laws and regulations.
 Our Articles of Association and the Indian Companies Act permit us to issue classes of securities in addition to the equity shares.
 For the purposes of this annual report, "shareholder" means a shareholder who is registered as a member in the register of members of our Company.
 The term shareholders and ADSs holders have the same meaning in this annual report since the Indian Companies Act only defines a shareholder.

-There have been no significant changes in the share capital of the Company during the fiscal 2023, 2022 and 2021 except for exercise of stock options by eligible employees.
+There have been no significant changes in the share capital of the Company during the fiscal 2024, 2023, and 2022 except for exercise of stock options by eligible employees.
 In addition to exercise of stock options during the fiscal 2021, the partly paid shares as part of the subscription agreement entered into with Mr. Ananda Raju Vegesna, dated October 22, 2010 were converted to fully paid up after receiving the balance money of ₹900 million towards the 125,000,000 equity shares.